gamemanual0/gm0/source/docs/hardware-basics/motor-guide/wiring-mounting-motors.rst

 Thus, it is recommended that you connect them using level shifters, available from REV Robotics.
 For details please check the
-`REV Expansion Hub Guide <https://docs.revrobotics.com/rev-control-system/control-system-overview/expansion-hub-basics>`_, Section 4.2.
+`REV Expansion Hub Guide <https://docs.revrobotics.com/rev-control-system/control-system-overview/expansion-hub-basics>`_.

 Mounting Motors
 ---------------